I know you can't control yourself any longer

 - Record Producer: Emilio and the Jerks.

-- Spotlight-Stealing Title: The group started as the Miami Sound Machine.
-Then it became Gloria Estefan and the Miami Sound Machine.
+- Spotlight-Stealing Title: The group started as Miami Sound Machine.
+Then it became Gloria Estefan and Miami Sound Machine.
 Finally, the band's name disappeared altogether.
+According to Emilio Estefan, this was done on purpose so that Gloria would be eligible for Grammys as a female solo performer.